pestbarn/starburst.css/README.md

 # starburst.css

 ### What's this?
-This is where the [official demo page](http://www.mattias.pw/starburst.css/) for Starburst.css is located.
+This is where an [official demo page](https://codepen.io/lethargic/full/RRYdxX) for Starburst.css is located.
 You can fork or clone this branch to quickly set up your own demo page.

 ### Minimum requirements
 * Sass 3.4.22 (Selective Steve)